 Management Views on Investment in Workplace Safety and Health

-- Chief Financial Officer Survey.
+Chief Financial Officer Survey.
 Liberty Mutual Insurance Company, (2005).
 This survey asked senior financial executives at large and mid-sized companies about their views on safety and insurance.
 These executives cited increased productivity and reduced costs as the top benefits of workplace safety and health.

 Return on Investment in Workplace Safety and Health

-- Return on Investment.
+Return on Investment.
 American Society of Safety Engineers (ASSE).
 Provides information on the return on investment in workplace safety and health.

 Tools for Calculating Economic Benefits of Workplace Safety and Health

 Susan Jervis and Terry R. Collins.
 "Measuring Safety's Return on Investment."
 Professional Safety (2001, September).
 To address the challenge of maintaining effective safety programs in the face of cutbacks, the authors discuss a decision tool to help safety managers determine which program elements offer the best return on investment.

 Impact of OSHA Inspections

 D. Levine, M. Toffel, and M. Johnson, "Randomized Government Safety Inspections Reduce Worker Injuries with No Detectable Job Loss."
 Science, Vol. 336, No. 6083, pp. 907-911 (May 18, 2012).
 A 2012 study concluded that inspections conducted by California's Division of Occupational Safety and Health (Cal/OSHA) reduce injuries with no job loss.
 The study showed a 9.4% drop in injury claims and a 26% average savings on workers' compensation costs in the four years after a Cal/OSHA inspection compared to a similar set of uninspected workplaces.
 On average, inspected firms saved an estimated $355,000 in injury claims and compensation paid for lost work over that period.
 There was no evidence that these improvements came at the expense of employment, sales, credit rating, or firm survival.
 See Abstract and Press Release.

 A.M.
 Haviland, R.M.
 Burns, W.B.
 Gray, T. Ruder, J. Mendeloff, "A new estimate of the impact of OSHA inspections on manufacturing injury rates, 1998-2005," American Journal of Industrial Medicine, 2012 May 7.
 Found that OSHA inspections with penalties of Pennsylvania manufacturing facilities reduced injuries by an average of 19-24% annually in the two years following the inspection.
 These effects were not found in workplaces with fewer than 20 or more than 250 employees or for inspections without penalties.
 See Abstract.

-- M. Foley, Z.J.
+M. Foley, Z.J.
 Fan, E. Rauser, B. Silverstein, "The impact of regulatory enforcement and consultation visits on workers' compensation incidence rates and costs, 1999-2008."
 American Journal of Industrial Medicine, 2012 June 19.
 Reviewed changes in workers' compensation claims rates and costs for Washington state employers having either an inspection, with or without a citation, or an On-site Consultation Program visit.
 The study concluded that enforcement activities were associated with a significant drop in claims incidence rates and costs and that similar results may also be attributable to Consultation visits.
 See Abstract.

 Making the Business Case for Process Safety Management

 Business Case for Process Safety.
 American Institute of Chemical Engineers, Center for Chemical Process Safety (CCPS).
 CCPS developed a brochure and presentation to help companies demonstrate the business case for process safety management.

 Relationship Between Injury Rates and Survival of Small Businesses

 Theresa Holizki, Larry Nelson, and Rose McDonald.
 "Injury Rates as an Indicator of Business Success."
 Industrial Health Vol. 44(2006), pages 166-168.
 Study of new small businesses that registered with the Workers' Compensation Board of British Columbia.
 A statistical correlation was found between workplace safety and health and the survival of a small business.
 Businesses that failed within one to two years of start-up had an average injury rate of 9.71 while businesses that survived more than five years had an average injury rate of 3.89 in their first year of business.

-Accessibility Assistance: Contact the OSHA Directorate of Technical Support and Emergency Management at (202) 693-2300 for assistance accessing PDF and PPT materials.
+*Accessibility Assistance: Contact OSHA's Directorate of Cooperative and State Programs at (202) 693-2200 for assistance accessing PDF materials.